billsanto/redcapy/README.md

 # returns {'count': 2} if successful
 ```
 #### Import File to Redcap

+Unlike the records import, file import does not use the repeating instrument parameter, and the instance parameter name is different.
 ```python
 # Import a file into a repeating instrument, an apparently undocumented feature
 import_response = rc.import_file(event='data_import_arm_1',